Rohan-Hefer/CMPG-323-Overview---34510982/README.md

 ### Use of .gitignore
 ---
 A .gitignore file is a text file in your git repository that instructs git not to track specific files and directories that you do not want to be added to your main repository.
-This file will be updated as needed.
+This file will be updated as needed to hide sensitive information and data used for testing.

-### Credentials
----
-As a security measure, sensitive data will be kept in a.git-credentials file.